xapp-project/xapp-project/Specification.md

 ### Window decorations

-Applications which are part of the xapp project should support server side window decorations and use them by default.
-Xapps are free to optionally as well support client side decorations [^1].
+Applications which are part of the XApp project should support server side window decorations and use them by default.
+XApps are free to optionally as well support client side decorations [^1].

 ### Menus

-If menus are required for a xapps, traditional menu bars should be used by default.
+If menus are required for a XApps, traditional menu bars should be used by default.
 It is fine to optionally support e.g. hamburger menus [^2].

 TBD: Do we want to force a default on this?

 ### Theming

-User theming has to be supported by xapps (TODO: Where is the spec for general theming?) [^3]
+User theming has to be supported by XApps (TODO: Where is the spec for general theming?) [^3]

 ### Desktop Environment Agnostic

 If the same windowing, theme and icon theme is used, XApps are intended to be visually consistent across Linux desktop environments.
 As such, they should not have dependencies to desktop-specific styles.

-### Identification as xapp application
+### Identification as XApp application

-If an application fulfills all above criteria and is supposed to be added to the xapp project, it has to add a paragraph to a README.md file located on the top level of its git project with the following text:
+If an application fulfills all above criteria and is supposed to be added to the XApp project, it has to add a paragraph to a README.md file located on the top level of its git project with the following text:

-> ## Xapp compliance
+> ## XApp compliance
 >
-> This applications follows the standards defined in [version x.y.z of the Xapp specification](insert link here), and should integrate well into any desktop environment that has adopted the Xapp specification.
+> This applications follows the standards defined in [version x.y.z of the XApp specification](insert link here), and should integrate well into any desktop environment that has adopted the XApp specification.

-The xapp project provides a set of [project-properties](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-organization-settings/managing-custom-properties-for-repositories-in-your-organization) which allows to filter xapps for supported operating systems, the used license, the used toolkit and supported display servers.
+The XApp project provides a set of [project-properties](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-organization-settings/managing-custom-properties-for-repositories-in-your-organization) which allows to filter XApps for supported operating systems, the used license, the used toolkit and supported display servers.
 Please set these project-properties for your project accordingly.

 ### Repository Location

-Once an application is approved as an xapp application, it is either hosted directly by the Xapp project (so that the native issue tracker, git repository and infrastructure is used) or its repository is mirrored to the xapp project.
-On choosing the latter, the xapp project page will hide the possibility to file issues and show a link to the original repository location.
+Once an application is approved as an XApp application, it is either hosted directly by the XApp project (so that the native issue tracker, git repository and infrastructure is used) or its repository is mirrored to the XApp project.
+On choosing the latter, the XApp project page will hide the possibility to file issues and show a link to the original repository location.

 ## Violations

-If an application which is listed as xapp violates one of the above requirements, the xapp staff can drop if from the xapps project.
-As such, the application should not advertise itself as a xapp compliant application anymore.
+If an application which is listed as XApp violates one of the above requirements, the XApp staff can drop if from the XApps project.
+As such, the application should not advertise itself as a XApp compliant application anymore.

 [^1]: Using server side decorations for applications enables users to have more control on window decorations and allows them to share the same decoration-style across installed applications.
 Whereas, applications using client side decorations can look very out of place by forcing a different set and style of window buttons on foreign locations, leading to style fragmentation and a poor user experience.
-We want to have a good user experience by default and as such request the usage of server side decorations as default for xapps.
+We want to have a good user experience by default and as such request the usage of server side decorations as default for XApps.

 [^2]: TBD: Why menubars